Nerdy152/Nerdy152/README.md

 - 👋 Hi, I’m @Nerdy152
-- 👀 I’m interested in hacking in termux
+- 👀 I’m currently doing Web Dev
-- 🌱 I’m currently learning termux hacking skills...
+- 🌱 I’m currently learning Javascript...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on HTML , CSS and JAVASCIPT
-- 📫 How to reach me
+- 📫 How to reach me : Whatsapp : 0813168793
+-                     : Email  : enhlenqatyelwa6@gmail.com

 <!---
 Nerdy152/Nerdy152 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.